telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 set https_proxy=http://127.0.0.1:8866
 ```

-Once the Fiddler Everywhere proxy is set, you can immediately capture traffic through the terminal application.
+Once the Fiddler Everywhere proxy sets, you can immediately capture traffic through the terminal application.

 The following example demonstrates how to request while using cURL through iTerm2 and intercept the traffic in Fiddler Everywhere.